zircleUI/docs/docs/tutorial/tv-view.md

 # TV

 ### Description
 Here it is our TV control view.
-We have already refered to this view in the 'living-room. ' and now it is time to create it.
+We have already refered to this view in the [living-room](#) and now is time to create it.

-We are using a slot.media with youtube to simulate a channel.
+We are using a `slot.media` with youtube to simulate a channel.

 ### References

-Most of code refres to:
+Most of code refers to:
 - Family view
 - Home view
 - Slot.media